-Boasting advanced technological capabilities along with high performance and standards compliance, the Fujitsu Interstage XWand has to date been employed by over 100 institutions and companies in 34 countries worldwide, including the Bank of Spain, the U.S. Securities and Exchange Commission (SEC), the EDINET system(4) at Japan's Financial Services Agency, and the Tokyo Stock Exchange's TDnet system(5); to name just a few.
-Interstage XWand is currently the leader in XBRL product market share globally(6).
+Boasting advanced technological capabilities along with high performance and standards compliance, the Fujitsu Interstage XWand has to date been employed by over 100 institutions and companies in 34 countries worldwide, including the Bank of Spain, the U.S. Securities and Exchange Commission (SEC), and the Tokyo Stock Exchange's TDnet system(4); to name just a few.
+Interstage XWand is currently the leader in XBRL product market share globally(5).

 Fujitsu has been part of the XBRL Consortium from its inception and has actively led several initiatives within the consortium across the globe, contributing significantly in the development and adoption of XBRL specifications.
 Leveraging these experiences and know-how, Fujitsu Interstage XWand continues to provide the best conformance to the most up-to-date XBRL specifications.

 Fujitsu will be exhibiting Interstage XWand V13 at the 26th International XBRL Conference, to be held from April 16-18 in Dublin, Ireland.